 Even though I work with high school students, they haven’t been taught the first key elements of a story and need a basic introduction in order to complete essays and writing assignments.

 Start 14-day FREE #StayAtHome offer!

 Once students have grasped the concepts of the previously mentioned elements of a story, they can move on to the more advanced components.
 These concepts can be addressed at any age, however, most children cannot understand these elements until at least 5th grade.
 These elements are:

-Being familiar with the various elements that combine together in good storytelling also helps students in their own writing.
-It helps students to organise their thoughts and to competently weave together the various threads of their own stories.
+Being familiar with the various elements that are combined together in good storytelling also helps students in their own writing.
+It helps students to organize their thoughts and to competently weave together the various threads of their own stories.
 No small feat for an experienced writer, let alone a novice!

 I love graphic organizers!
 I have a whole binder of different types that I can distribute to my students and teachers.
 This is an easy way to help kids keep information organized, but also make sure they have all the necessary components when they go to write an essay.